 The machine-readable version of the index (RSS feed) will contain the text (or summary) of all posts, regardless of the “posts per page” setting.

 The pagination element helps site visitors switch between sets of posts in the index element, when the blog contains more posts than the “posts per page” setting.
 For example if the blog contains 30 posts, and 5 posts per page are configured, the pagination will show 6 index pages.

 A blog post page is almost like a regular page, but it adds information about the author and posting date, which are mandatory in the machine-readable (RSS feed) version of the blog.

 A blog post can include a comma-separated list of tags.
 Tags are described later.

 The header and footer are not considered content and will not end up in the index.
 You can also exclude an element from the index via the “Show on blog index” option in the arrange inspector.

-A draft blog post page can be excluded from the blog index by setting the “Exclude From Publishing” checkbox.
+A draft blog post page can be published but excluded from the blog index by setting the “Exclude From Blog Index” checkbox, or avoid publishing entirely by setting the “Exclude From Publishing” checkbox.